muon-build/muon/CONTRIBUTING.md

 setup, including all subprojects, AST, options, objects, strings.
 Most interpreter related functions take a workspace as one of their arguments.

-## `obj` and `uint32_t`

-Objects are almost always referred to and passed around by id, rather than by pointer.
-Internally, object ids are 32-bit integers.
-In order to improve readability, a typedef to `uint32_t` called `obj` was added.
-This should be preferred over `uint32_t` in all new code.

-Currently, the migration from `uint32_t` is still in progress, so be aware that some code still refers to objects that way.

 ## Objects

 Meson objects are created with the `make_obj` function.
-Currently all object data (except for strings) is stored directly in the object in a union.
 See `object.h` for more information.
-Conventionally, all objects are referred to by id rather than a pointer.
+Conventionally, all objects are referred to by id of type obj rather than a pointer.

 ## Memory

-You may be wondering, what about resource cleanup?
-Garbage collection?
+You may be wondering, what about Garbage collection?
 Muon's current approach is to cleanup only once at the very end.
-Why?
 Meson is not a Turing-complete language, so we don't need to worry about long running programs.
-Furthermore, comparing `meson setup` to `muon setup` on this project tells us that even with this naive approach, we are still doing far better than `meson`.

-meson setup build:
-total heap usage: 48,266 allocs, 47,764 frees, 57,225,893 bytes allocated

-muon setup build:
-total heap usage: 405 allocs, 260 frees, 934,135 bytes allocated